“Early detection and a structured treatment plan allowed Boaz to stabilise quickly and return to a normal routine.”

 And just four weeks later, we achieved an amazing result!

-This great result was achieved mainly because we caught his diabetes early and were able to put a diligent action plan into place.
+This great result was achieved mainly because we caught his diabetes early and put a diligent action plan in place.

 I’ve found that if we catch diabetes in cats early, many go into remission quickly and do not require insulin at all.